nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221023085822/README.md

   - if importing with `file`, do parsing
   - if concatenating a file that is assumed to be a subquery, do not parse?
 - `zet/20221023085822/walkquery`
+- or changed to union
+  - changed to use paths
+  - concatenate other walks to the current walk
+  - tested
+- added `follow`
+  - should append matching paths to current
+  - untested
+- idea: could call graphquery as a subprocess within pathquery
+  - parent script could sort out who needs to be called?

 ```
 zet/20221023085822/walkquery